natsxki/raytracer-diamond/README.md

 ./raytracer-diamond
 ```

-> ⚠️ *Small heads-up:* the `data/` folder (with `diamond.obj`) and a proper build file aren't in the repo yet — you'll want to add your own mesh and, ideally, a `CMakeLists.txt` to make this reproducible. ♡
+> !!! *Small heads-up:* the `data/` folder (with `diamond.obj`) and a proper build file aren't in the repo yet — you'll want to add your own mesh and, ideally, a `CMakeLists.txt` to make this reproducible

 ---